 - When looking to implement your own Energy Poverty project the EPAH Helpdesk will point you in the right direction.

 - Finally, there is also the chance to apply to open calls in the upcoming years to support local authorities and municipalities.
 Selected cities will be guided by expert organisations and the EPAH team to implement their plan.
+This call is currently open and will remain so until April 7th.

 For more information on the EPAH or the upcoming EPAH Events contact firstname.lastname@example.org